 The GFW is, according to Wikipedia “a combination of legislative actions and technologies enforced by the People’s Republic of China to regulate the Internet domestically”.

 A number of popular internet services which exist outside China are either blocked completely or have their service “throttled”.
-Even some China based tools like WeChat are monitored and censored.
 Many commonly used services from non-Chinese internet companies are often unusable within the PRC.
 There are some tools available such as GreatFire to test whether any given service is blocked or available within the People’s Republic.

 Mainland China’s internet connection speeds vary quite a bit depending on the location.
 It’s a big country, covering vast distances and the market is served by three main Internet Service Providers; China Unicom, China Telecom, and China Mobile.
 Connection speeds tend to vary according to location.
 Strangely, you shouldn’t assume that well-developed cities on the coast like Shanghai offer better internet connectivity than more rural provinces.
 China’s overall internet speed has been ranked at 55th out of 78 compared nations by Akamai Technologies.
 That would place them behind countries such as Sri Lanka, Vietnam and Kenya.